 Multi-Junction Solar Cells

 The most efficient, monocrystalline solar panels today only convert around 20% of the energy that hits the solar panel into electricity.
 This is due to the fact that most of the light is inevitably wasted because it either bounces off the solar panels or is converted to heat rather than electricity.
 Multijunction solar panels, however, can have conversion efficiencies around 40%1.
 How?
 Multi-junction solar cells are designed with layers of different semiconductors that can each convert different wavelengths of light, meaning less light is wasted.
 These panels, while more efficient, are also extremely expensive.
 They are really only used in satellites and research labs today.
 It’s a fascinating technology, but we’re far from it being economical for residential solar panels.
 But hey!
 It’s really cool!

 While solar looks simple at first glance, it can be a bit more complicated when you dive into the technicalities.
 We try to make it simple.
 This information on mono- and polycrystalline silicon panels can help you ask the right questions when talking with a solar consultant to make sure you are getting the right panels for your home.

 When talking to a solar consultant, we suggest asking about the lifetime and efficiency of the solar panels.
 Just because a company offers the cheapest solar panels on the market doesn’t mean those solar panels will be the best over time; and you’ll want something worth the long-term investment.
 We also recommend that you ask solar companies what they do for quality control on their equipment.
 Remember all that stuff about imperfections in solar panels and what they do to efficiency?
 If the panels aren’t quality checked you may not be getting the most bang for your buck.

-At Vivint Solar, we have quality control engineers that visit our manufacturers periodically to do an 86-point inspection to ensure our products are meeting our high quality standards.
+At Vivint Solar, we have quality control engineers that visit our manufacturers periodically to ensure our products are meeting our high quality standards.
 Vivint Solar uses monocrystalline silicon PERC panels as we believe that is the best, most affordable panel we could offer to our customers.
 Find out more about our products and offerings here.